ericbulloch/kwmd/write_ups/flow.md

 `nmap -p- -sU -Pn -T5 -v target.thm`

 This command is the same as the original known machine ip address scan command above except the `-sU` option has been added to let nmap know I want a UDP scan instead.

+# SSH

+## Initial Information

+If nmap shows that SSH is running on a machine, I will manually connect to it.
+I am trying to see if it asks for a password.
+If that is the case, this is another attack vector I can use if I can find a username on the server.

+If the password prompt did not show up and I got an error that says "Permission denied (publickey)", my attack vector got smaller.